 General Information

-bulletin is available online at suncityhikers.org.
-It is published two times a year and outlines the date, time, and assembly point for each hike along with hike description, driving instructions,
+- Hike Information: The Hike Information is available online at suncityhikers.org.
+It is published two times a year and outlines the date, time,

-$8/year/person and are due by November 30.
-The hiking season is generally October 1 through April 30.
-Members who are 85 or older during the current hiking season do not have to pay
+- Dues: The dues are $15/year/person and are due by November 30.
+Members who are 85 or older during the current hiking season do not have to pay dues.
+The hiking

 - SCH Name Badge: The SCH name badge, which is purchased from the membership chairperson, is to be worn on all hikes.

-and guests must recognize that there are risks and responsibilities involved, and that SCH shall be held harmless of any injury or incident.
-When members and guests sign up for a specific hike, they
+- Liability: Members and guests must recognize that there are risks and responsibilities involved, and that SCH shall be held harmless of any injury or incident.
+When members and

-agree to abide by the SCH Acknowledgment of Responsibility, Express Assumption of Risk and Release of Liability that they signed when they joined the SCH.
+guests sign up for a specific hike, they agree to abide by the SCH Acknowledgment of Responsibility, Express Assumption of Risk and Release of Liability that they signed when they joined the

-become a member, an individual 55 or older must first sign a liability waiver and complete an Introduction Hike.
-After completion of the Introduction Hike, the new member may hike either “C” or “B”
+- New Members: To become a member, an individual 55 or older must first sign a liability waiver and complete an Introduction Hike.
+After completion of the Introduction Hike, the new

-hikes.
+member may hike either “C” or “B” hikes.
 Completion of a “B” hike is required before hiking an “A” hike.
-Members who return after an absence of more than two consecutive years without paying dues will be treated as new members and
+After one year, members are encouraged to volunteer.
+Members who return after an absence of

-available basis, guests aged 18 and older are welcome to attend a hike with the prior consent of the leaders.
-A signed liability form for each guest must be brought to the
+- Guests: On a space available basis, guests aged 18 and older are welcome to attend a hike with the prior consent of the leaders.
+A signed Guest Waiver form

-in guests until the day prior to a hike.
+therefore, members may not sign in guests until the day prior to a hike.
 A guest who resides locally may attend one hike before being required to join SCH.
-Members are responsible for their guests and must hike with
+Members are responsible for

-them.
+their guests and must hike with them.
 Members must know the hiking level/capability of their guest.
-For example, if you are an “A” hiker bringing a guest on an “A” hike, you must have knowledge that they are able to
+For example, if you are an “A” hiker bringing a guest on an “A” hike, you must have

-hike at the “A” level.
+knowledge that they are able to hike at the “A” level.
 If a guest must leave the hike for any reason, the member must hike out with the guest.

-leaders are assigned to each hike.
+- Hike Leaders: Two leaders are assigned to each hike.
 The leaders designate an experienced hiker as a sweep for each group.
-The leaders guide hikers safely on the hike, monitor the pace of the hike, and
+The leaders guide hikers safely on the

-ensure that hikers get back to the trailhead at the end of the hike.
+hike, monitor the pace of the hike, and ensure that hikers get back to the trailhead at the end of the hike.
 At least one leader must be the last person to leave the parking area.
+Prior to

-club uses a sign-up system which limits the number of hikers for each hike to twenty-four (24).
-The club recommends breaking into two groups if there are more than 12 people on the
+- Group Size: The club uses a sign-up system which limits the number of hikers for each hike to twenty-four (24).
+The club recommends breaking into two groups if there

 - Hike Cancellation: Hike leaders may cancel a hike due to threatening weather or other circumstances, and time permitting, will contact hikers in